slatedocs/slate/source/includes/_gateways.md

 Once you issue the request, the Gateway will transition into a `pairing` status.

-<aside class="warning">You cannot add devices using just the REST API.
+<aside class="">You cannot add devices using just the REST API.
 Please refer to the end device's user manual to find the manual pairing instructions.</aside>

 ### HTTP Request